FelixKuen/RustDataExtension/README.md

 ## Installation

-To use RustData, just put the RustData.dll which can be found at "Releases" into your carbon/managed/lib folder of your rust server and reference it in your local project.
+1. Put the RustData.dll which can be found at "Releases" into your carbon/managed/lib folder of your rust server and reference it in your local project.

+2. Add //Reference: RustData to the top of your file

-Take note: In case you are selling/passing them to someone, the extension has to be on their server as well of course.
+Take note: In case you are selling/passing them to someone, the extension has to be on their server as well of course, so be aware

 ## Usage